taranis-ai/taranis.ai/content/en/docs/admin/publishers.md

 ### General usage
 Once the publisher is created, it becomes available in the "Publish" section of each product.
 To send out a product via email, the product must be "Rendered" first.
-To render a product use the option available in the product's view.
+To render a product, use the option available in the product's view.